Participatory Body Mapping of Postpartum stories with Latinx mothers

 Postpartum bodies are invisible.
 They are not portrayed in the movies, shown in popular culture, not even present in prenatal or postnatal education.
 Indeed, what we see in the media is the unrealistic standard of postpartum bodies that need to "go back to normal" as soon a possible.

-This project is an intervention that uses participatory body mapping in the context of postpartum care with Latina moms in central Texas.
+In collaboration with ALAS in Texas, we designed an intervention that uses participatory body mapping in the context of postpartum care with Latina moms.
 It aims to create body representations that tell multiple perspectives about the forces that drive traumatic perinatal experiences, specifically in the context of migration.
+The project also expands the potential of body mapping, not only as a qualitative research tool, but as a tool for strengthening communities, resignifying stories and life experiences, and experimenting with mind-body pedagogies.

 Through a series of online and in-person workshops, a group of Latina moms developed representations of their postpartum experiences using body maps, linking physical symptoms to structural, social and economic realities.
-We then identified strategies and resistances used by the mothers to make sense of postpartum, and traced body meridians that connect their struggles with those of other women in the room.
-We used a number of sensible pedagogies in this project, generated knowledge in rational and less rational ways, and strengthened a community of support, where body maps and images enabled reflection and transformation.
+We then identified strategies and resistances used by the mothers to make sense of postpartum, and traced body meridians that connected their struggles with those of other women in the room.
+We deployed various sensible pedagogies in this project, generated knowledge through conversation, recounting memories, analysis, and body exercises.
+We strengthened a community of support, where body maps and images enabled reflection and transformation.